Raymond W. Cohen Sells 32,833 Shares of Axonics, Inc. (NASDAQ:AXNX) Stock

-Axonics, Inc. (NASDAQ:AXNX) CEO Raymond W. Cohen sold 32,833 shares of the business’s stock in a transaction on Tuesday, May 18th.
-The shares were sold at an average price of $55.00, for a total transaction of $1,805,815.00.
-Following the transaction, the chief executive officer now directly owns 317,940 shares in the company, valued at $17,486,700.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Axonics, Inc. (NASDAQ:AXNX) CEO Raymond W. Cohen sold 32,833 shares of the business’s stock in a transaction that occurred on Tuesday, May 18th.
+The shares were sold at an average price of $55.00, for a total value of $1,805,815.00.
+Following the completion of the transaction, the chief executive officer now directly owns 317,940 shares in the company, valued at approximately $17,486,700.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.

-Axonics (NASDAQ:AXNX) last posted its earnings results on Thursday, May 6th.
-The company reported ($0.57) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.41) by ($0.16).
-The company had revenue of $32.90 million for the quarter, compared to the consensus estimate of $27.89 million.
-Axonics had a negative net margin of 76.62% and a negative return on equity of 28.05%.
-Axonics’s revenue was up 25.1% on a year-over-year basis.
-During the same quarter in the prior year, the company posted ($0.43) EPS.
-On average, equities research analysts anticipate that Axonics, Inc. will post -1.52 earnings per share for the current fiscal year.
+Axonics (NASDAQ:AXNX) last posted its quarterly earnings data on Thursday, May 6th.
+The company reported ($0.57) EPS for the quarter, missing analysts’ consensus estimates of ($0.41) by ($0.16).
+Axonics had a negative net margin of 52.60% and a negative return on equity of 19.35%.
+The company had revenue of $32.90 million for the quarter, compared to analyst estimates of $27.89 million.
+During the same period in the previous year, the business earned ($0.43) EPS.
+The firm’s revenue was up 25.1% on a year-over-year basis.
+On average, analysts forecast that Axonics, Inc. will post -1.67 EPS for the current fiscal year.

-AXNX has been the topic of a number of research analyst reports.
-Robert W. Baird boosted their price objective on shares of Axonics from $58.00 to $65.00 and gave the company an “outperform” rating in a research report on Tuesday, January 26th.
-They noted that the move was a valuation call.
-Needham & Company LLC upped their target price on shares of Axonics from $71.00 to $72.00 and gave the stock a “buy” rating in a research report on Thursday, May 13th.
-Zacks Investment Research downgraded shares of Axonics from a “hold” rating to a “sell” rating in a research report on Tuesday, May 11th.
-Piper Sandler reaffirmed an “overweight” rating and issued a $75.00 target price (up from $70.00) on shares of Axonics in a research report on Friday, May 7th.
-Finally, Morgan Stanley upped their target price on shares of Axonics from $58.00 to $62.00 and gave the stock an “overweight” rating in a research report on Thursday, May 13th.
-One investment analyst has rated the stock with a sell rating and seven have given a buy rating to the company’s stock.
-The company currently has a consensus rating of “Buy” and a consensus target price of $66.11.
+Several hedge funds and other institutional investors have recently modified their holdings of the company.
+Nisa Investment Advisors LLC raised its position in shares of Axonics by 22.2% in the fourth quarter.
+Nisa Investment Advisors LLC now owns 1,100 shares of the company’s stock valued at $55,000 after buying an additional 200 shares during the last quarter.
+US Bancorp DE raised its holdings in Axonics by 35.9% in the 1st quarter.
+US Bancorp DE now owns 999 shares of the company’s stock valued at $60,000 after acquiring an additional 264 shares during the last quarter.
+The Manufacturers Life Insurance Company lifted its stake in shares of Axonics by 2.7% during the 4th quarter.
+The Manufacturers Life Insurance Company now owns 18,254 shares of the company’s stock worth $911,000 after purchasing an additional 488 shares during the period.
+Eaton Vance Management purchased a new position in shares of Axonics during the 1st quarter worth $30,000.
+Finally, Rhumbline Advisers boosted its holdings in shares of Axonics by 1.7% during the fourth quarter.
+Rhumbline Advisers now owns 37,496 shares of the company’s stock worth $1,872,000 after purchasing an additional 634 shares during the last quarter.
+Institutional investors and hedge funds own 79.63% of the company’s stock.

 Axonics, Inc, a medical technology company, engages in the development and commercialization of sacral neuromodulation (SNM) systems.
 The company's SNM systems are used to treat patients with overactive bladder, including urinary urge incontinence and urinary urgency frequency, as well as fecal incontinence and non-obstructive urinary retention.